vladipavliv/trading-platform/README.md

 # Trading platform

 ## Introduction
-Simple client-server trading platform.
-Allows you to place an order, receive order status and price updates.
-Client and server communicate over a separate TCP connections for placing orders and order status notifications, and a UDP connection for price updates.
+C++ client-server trading platform.
+Communication is done via separate TCP connections for placing orders and order status notifications, and a UDP connection for price updates.

 ### Server
-Uses separate io_context for network io operations, and N additional threads to process orders.
-Each worker thread runs a separate io_context, tickers are divided between threads and orders are processed synchronously.
+Runs an io_context with multiple threads for network operations, a set of worker threads each with dedicated io_context for orders processing, and a system io_context for handling system events and commands.

 ### Trader
-Simplified to send random order at a given rate, receive the status, track rtt, and log price updates.
+Runs an io_context with multiple threads for network operations, and a system io_context.
+Simplified to send random order at a given rate, receive the status, track rtt, and log the price updates.

 ### Logging
 Main logs are written to `server_log.x.txt` and `trader_log.x.txt`, status logs are written to the console.